frytoli/bachanalysis/README.md

 ## Data Models and Data Storage

-Data is stored in pickled pandas data frames saved in the ./local/ directory.
-The structure of these data frames, as defined by the data model, is as follows:
+Data is stored in pickled pandas dataframes saved in the ./local/ directory.
+The structure of these dataframes, as defined by the data model, is as follows:

 ```
 >> df1.columns